ukanth/afwall/README.md

 Compatibility
 -------------

-AFWall+ has been successfully tested with Android version 4.xx - 6.
-(ICS, JellyBean, KitKat, Lollipop, Nougat) and is reported to work with most Android variants, including stock ROMs.
+AFWall+ has been successfully tested with Android versions 4.x - 7.x.
+(ICS, JellyBean, KitKat, Lollipop, Marshmallow, Nougat) and is reported to work with most Android variants, including stock ROMs.

 We do not recommend using AFWall+ in combination with any of the similar solutions because this could result in conflicts and potential data leaks (iptables could get overwritten).

 Upgrading
 ---------

-* **Make a backup** (e.g. make a Nandroid backup or use Titanium Backup).
+* **Make a backup of the current version** (e.g. using Titanium Backup).
-* **Do not remove the previous version** (or else your settings might get reset).
+* **Do not remove the current version** (otherwise your settings might get reset).
 * Download the new version.
 * Install the new version over the previous version.
 * Done!